-My husband and I recently added up our student loan and credit card debt, and we were shocked at the figure–$58,000!
+My husband and I recently added up our student loan and credit card debt.
+Imagine our shock when we discovered we have $58,000 in debt!
 What was this debt comprised of?
-It is made up of nearly $38,000 in student loans, $6,500 on a business credit card for a business that failed and $13,500 of personal credit card debt spread over two cards (the smallest balance at $1,000), largely due to our current low income and some not so wise purchases.
+It is made up of nearly $38,000 in student loans, $6,500 on a business credit card for a business that failed and $13,500 of personal credit card debt spread over two cards (the smallest balance at $1,000).
+The latter debt is largely due to our current low income and some not so wise purchases.
 We’ve recently become gazelle intense.
 However, we’re being careful to combat frugal fatigue since we know we’ll need to live this lifestyle for quite some time.

 Our hard work is paying off.
 In just two weeks, we “found” an additional $701 to apply to our debt beyond our regular debt repayment schedule.
 We found this money several ways.
 First, we returned a few items we bought but hadn’t used before becoming gazelle intense.
 Then, we also got an unexpected check that we put toward the debt.
 We just paid off our first credit card with the lowest balance.
-We plan to pay off the credit card with $6,500 within the next 4 weeks.
+Next on our plan is to pay off the credit card with $6,500 within the next four weeks.

 How to Maintain Gazelle Intensity for Months (and Years)